 Fat = The cells and tissue where you body stores that fuel. ⛽️

 Fat = The state of having too much stored fuel. 👎🏻

 What is fat the fuel🔥?

 Fat is a building block of life, a macro nutrient along with protein and carbohydrates.
 Your body breaks down these molecules as fule.
-These moleculres are called triglycerides and looks exactly like olive oil or peanut oil.
+These moleculres are called triglycerides and if you took them out of your body, they would look something like olive oil or peanut oil.

 Your body gets a lot of energy when it breaks down fat.
 More than carbohydrates or protein.
 And fat has great energy density which means it can store a lot of energy in a little space.
 When your body needs energy it breaks down some of the fat you have stored in your fat cells in your fat tissue stored.

 Triglycerides are made up of three (tri) fatty acid chains and a spine of glycerol holding those three together.
 When your body breaks down triacylglycerol into energy the glycerol molecule goes to the liver to be made into glucose which your body can use for energy, while the three fatty acid chains go to other cells, where the mitochondria break them down for energy by a process called beta oxidation.
 Mitochondria are the power house of the cell!
 I knew that would be important some day.
 Fatty acids are made up of the elements carbon, hydrogen, and oxygen.
 The most common type of fatty acid in organisms (like humans) is triacylglycerol.

 What is fat the organ where we store fuel? ⛽️ How does your body store fat?

 Where you store your energy (called fat) is an organ.
 It is also called fat, fat cells, or more accurately adipocytes.
 Adipocytes plus some connective fibers, make up the fat tissue where you store energy.
 This fat tissue is also known as adipose.

 Fat cells are located all around our body but the primary location is under our skin around our midsections.